-Take your cakes to a new level with chocolate ruffles and curls, or flowers made of chocolate, marzipan, or buttercream.
+Take your cakes and cupcakes to a new level with marzipan, buttercream, chocolate curls, or leaves made of chocolate.

 For large curls and ruffles, spread melted chocolate in a thin layer over a marble slab or the back of a clean baking sheet.
 Let the chocolate cool until set but not completely hard, and then scrape using a knife, spoon, or spatula (a clean 4-inch putty knife from a hardware store works well) depending on the size and the shape of the curl/ruffle you want.
 Experiment!